-Pupil progress will be monitored on a termly basis in line with the SEND Code of Practice.
+Pupil progress will be monitored on a termly basis in line with the SEN Code of Practice.

-SEND provision and interventions are recorded on an individual support plan (ISP), which are updated when the intervention is changed.
-These interventions are monitored and evaluated termly by the Assistant Headteacher for Inclusion and information is shared between staff, parent/carers and governors.
+SEN provision and interventions are recorded on an individual support plan (ISP), which are updated when the intervention is changed.
+These interventions are monitored and evaluated termly by the Inclusion Manager and information is shared between staff, parents and governors.
 This helps to identify whether provision is effective.